close icon

 How Nash can help

-If you’re considering selling your business, it pays to ensure that R&M and CapEx expenses have been correctly categorised.
+If you're preparing to sell, it pays to ensure that R&M and CapEx expenses have been correctly categorised.
 It is important to seek expert knowledge to ensure that the full value of your business is realised.
 Nash Advisory has all of the expertise you need to formulate an accurate view of your business before a sale.

 Related articles